Future arrangements

 Future continuous

-We can also use the future continuous instead of the present continuous for future events that have already been planned or decided.
+We can also use the future continuous instead of the present continuous for future events already planned or decided.

 - We’ll be coming next weekend.